 Other than this website, you can also find me regularly snapping away on Instagram (@misscherise)...

 interactive projects and design

-axure, user interface design, research, content, user interviews
+axure, user interface design, research, information design, digital archive, content, user interviews

 Reconciling History: Designing an Interactive Companion for the Television Docudrama